 Stock Market Anomalies and Quantitative Trading Strategies

-The lecture, which this term takes place from the 20th to the 23rd of April, gives an introduction to the field of equity market anomalies.
+The lecture, which takes place twice a week in the first half of the semester, gives an introduction to the field of equity market anomalies.
 It provides an overview over well-known as well as and recently discovered cross-sectional quantitative anomalies and discusses from both a theoretical and an empirical point of view why these return patterns might arise and persist.
 It also discusses to which extent these anomalies may be translated into effective investment strategies, and explains potential pitfalls when evaluating trading strategies.
 In the second half of the semester, students make use of their newly acquired knowledge by writing and presenting a seminar paper in which they critically evaluate specific trading strategies/market anomalies.
 Students can decide whether their paper is based mainly on a synthesis of the literature or based mainly on programming, backtesting, and critically discussing a self-proposed trading strategy (for instance via the online platform “Quantopian”).

 Students will better understand to what extent stock market are efficient and to what extent potential inefficiencies can be translated into profitable quantitative trading strategies.
 The acquired skills and knowledge are highly relevant for work in the financial industry (e.g., asset or wealth management, equity research, fintech), but may also be of interest to economic research and teaching institutions, or regulatory authorities.

 Das Konzept besteht aus einer Vorlesung (1.
 Semesterhälfte) mit integriertem Seminar (2.
 Semesterhälfte), in welchem die Teilnehmer selber Handelsstrategien vorschlagen sollen.

 - have a profound understanding of the most important stock market anomalies,